-The Engineering Extravaganza took place on Monday 12 November 2018 at The AMP Technology Centre, Rotherham.
-The event is now in its seventh year and aims to encourage 12 to 14-year-olds to take up a career in engineering.
+The Engineering Extravaganza took place on Monday 18 March 2019 at The AMP Technology Centre, Rotherham.
+The event is now in its eighth year and aims to encourage 12 to 14-year-olds to take up a career in engineering.
 It provides a hands-on introduction to some of the career options open to students in the STEM subjects.
 It is part of Tomorrow’s Engineers Week and the Year of Engineering.

 Before the event, students were encouraged to consider how many different types of engineers there are.
 This helped them gain an appreciation of the activities they were attending and the practical activities they were to be involved with.